-Illnesses are never planned.
-They happen without warning and can catch parents, teachers, social workers and other professionals off guard.
-At a time like that, it is essential that all professionals and agencies work together to ensure education, health and social care outcomes are aligned for the benefit of the child.
+We all know that illnesses are never planned.
+They are not always recognised in the early stages, whether at home or at school.
+When we do identify them, it can be a situation without warning, but which needs urgent intervention.
+The best interventions are achieved when professionals and agencies work together to look at the child’s needs across education, health and social care.
 This type of multi-agency partnership working is something Ellern Mede School excels in.
 From regular contact, to regular multi-disciplinary meetings, to applying for statutory assessment for an EHCP, our role supports the ultimate aim of reintegration of the child back into their life.

 Academic staff cover a broad curriculum which includes English, Mathematics, Physics, Chemistry, Biology, Geography, History, Music, Drama, Spanish, French and German.
 An Inclusion Lead supervises student engagement, assessment and identifies future learning pathways.

 On the therapeutic side, the team has access to Ellern Mede’s resources of psychiatry, clinical psychology, specialist doctors including doctors trained in General Practice and family medicine, dietetics, social workers, registered mental health nurses, occupational therapy, family therapy, art therapy, independent advocacy, and therapeutic activity coordinators.

 Professional relationships extend to working with parents, home school teachers, hospital or community teams, and other stakeholders within a wide range of local authorities and independent organisations.

 To quote Government guidance, “Local Authorities (LAs) are responsible for arranging suitable full-time education..[for children and young people] who, because of illness or other reasons, would not receive a suitable education without such provision.”